smallwat3r/dotfiles/README.md

 My config files for macOS.

-**Please create backups of your current files if you are using any of the commands below**
+**This repo is updated super frequently**
+**If you intend to use these dotfiles for your own set-up please create backups of your current setup**
+Note: my `vim/vimrc` is not maintained anymore as I switched to neovim (see `vim/init.vim`)

 Dotfiles are managed by a YAML config file `config.yml`